-Daratumumab targeting CD38 has shown promise in relapsed, refractory multiple myeloma.84 In a phase II trial, daratumumab as a single-agent was produced a response rate of approximately 30% in heavily pretreated patients.85 Based on these findings, daratumumab was first granted accelerated approval by the FDA in 2015 for the treatment of patients with multiple myeloma who have received at least three prior lines of therapy including a proteasome inhibitor and an immunomodulatory agent.
-Subsequently three other daratumumab based combinations have shown efficacy and have been approved by the FDA for relapsed disease.
-These include DRd, daratumumab,
+Daratumumab: Daratumumab: Daratumumab targeting CD38 has shown promise in relapsed, refractory multiple myeloma.
+All In a phase II trial, daratumumab as a single-agent was produced a response rate of approximately 30% in heavily pre-treated patients.
+Based on these findings, daratumumab was first granted accelerated approval by the FDA in 2015 for the treatment of patients with multiple myeloma who have received at least three prior lines of therapy including a proteasome inhibitor and an immunomodulatory agent, or who are double-refractory to a proteasome inhibitor and an immunomodulatory agent.
+Subsequently 3 other daratumumab-based combinations have shown efficacy and have been approved by the FDA for relapsed disease.
+These include daratumumab, lenalidomide, dexamethasone (DRd), daratumumab, bortezomib, dexamethasone (DVd), and daratumumab, pomalidomide, dexamethasone (DPd)(Table 8).
+The various triplets available for use in relapsed disease have not been compared head-to-head, daratumumab-based regimens appear to have the greatest reduction in risk of progression, and may be preferred for first relapse subject to availability and cost considerations.
+All 2015 has shown produced a response rate of approximately must be preferred for first relapse subject to availability and cost considerations.